-- People are given as much involvement as they wish, or as is possible depending on age and circumstances, in the development of plans and when budgets are agreed, allocated and reviewed. - Acknowledge that individuals have the right to choose not to be involved in discussions about their budgets, but make sure that opportunities to allow them to be included have been explored and are revisited at the point of review. - The person's practitioner is involved in financial decisions made about their budget allocation, including having delegated authority to access budgets up to agreed levels, budget allocation and any changes to budget amount/ spend.

-12.2 People are told the relevant amount or indicative budget available to achieve their personal outcomes for each Self-directed Support option.
+- Make finance processes as transparent and easy to use as possible so that children, young people, families, supported people and carers are as fully informed as possible. - People are given as much involvement as they wish, or as is possible depending on age and circumstances, in the development of plans and when budgets are agreed, allocated and reviewed. - Acknowledge that individuals have the right to choose not to be involved in discussions about their budgets, but make sure that opportunities to allow them to be included have been explored and are revisited at the point of review. - The person's practitioner is involved in financial decisions made about their budget allocation, including having delegated authority to access budgets up to agreed levels, budget allocation and any changes to budget amount/spend. - 12.2 People are told the relevant amount or indicative budget available to achieve their personal outcomes for each Self-directed Support option.

-- This is underpinned by a fair and equitable assessment process, a shared understanding of the resources available, and how the budget is held by, or on behalf of, the person. - In certain circumstances, it may not be appropriate to calculate indicative budgets for each option if there is concern that it would put the safety of the person at risk, or in a time of acute crisis. - It is important to take account of a person's wishes and to respect their decisions, including when they choose not to be involved in discussions about their budgets. - Organisational systems and processes need to be aligned so that practitioners have delegated authority to access budgets for individuals, up to an agreed level. - Systems and processes align with workers' statutory duties and bureaucracy is minimised for workers and for individuals managing their budgets. - Decisions about budgets should be taken in a timely manner, and communicated swiftly, minimising delays in the provision of support, with timescales being set and monitored. - Local authorities should have clear procedures for how each person's financial contributions are calculated and made.
-A clear distinction is made between chargeable and nonchargeable supports. - Financial assessments consider the person's circumstances and the impact of charging and contributions policies where these apply, and this is explained clearly to the person, family or carers. - The method by which a budget is calculated is transparent and is understood by people and by workers.
+- This is underpinned by a fair and equitable assessment process, a shared understanding of the resources available, and how the budget is held by, or on behalf of, the person. - In certain circumstances, it may not be appropriate to calculate indicative budgets for each option if there is concern that it would put the safety of the person at risk, or in a time of acute crisis. - It is important to take account of a person's wishes and to respect their decisions, including when they choose not to be involved in discussions about their budgets. - Organisational systems and processes need to be aligned so that practitioners have delegated authority to access budgets for individuals, up to an agreed level. - Systems and processes align with workers' statutory duties and bureaucracy is minimised for workers and for individuals managing their budgets.

-12.3 Budget spend should be fair, proportionate, legal, equitable and auditable, and necessary for meeting agreed personal outcomes.
+- Decisions about budgets should be taken in a timely manner, and communicated swiftly, minimising delays in the provision of support, with timescales being set and monitored. - Local authorities should have clear procedures for how each person's financial contributions are calculated and made.
+A clear distinction is made between chargeable and non-chargeable supports. - Financial assessments consider the person's circumstances and the impact of charging and contributions policies where these apply, and this is explained clearly to the person, family or carers. - The method by which a budget is calculated is transparent and is understood by people and by workers. - 12.3 Budget spend should be fair, proportionate, legal, equitable and auditable, and necessary for meeting agreed personal outcomes.